RedisInsight/RedisInsight/tests/playwright/README.md

 ```
 or change it depending on your needs to enable the history for the report that can show you around 20 executions

-Some rough  execution time comparison
+Some rough execution time comparison for the same test

 | Test Name              | Framework  | Browser  | Duration|
 |------------------------|------------|----------|---------|
 |Verify that user can add Hash Key| TestCafe   | Chromium |27s|